How to Go Gray from Colored Hair

 You could be done with your gray hair transition in 3-6 months, depending on how short you go!
 Many women are happy to transition with a pixie.

-If you do not like yourself in short hair, or if you would freak out going gray too quickly (that’s me!), you can totally keep your hair long!
+If you do not like yourself in short hair, or if you would freak out going gray too quickly (that’s me!), you can totally keep your hair long.

 Personally, I really was invested in my identity as a green-eyed, pale brunette.
 I could not IMAGINE myself with light hair.
 So, I colored my hair for 25+ years.

 Cutting my hair short and going gray quickly would have been very traumatic for me.
 So, I chose to go gray cold turkey with longish hair.